Welcome to Mission Creek Subbasin SGMA

 The Mission Creek Subbasin Management Area was initially formed on April 8, 2003 when CVWD and DWA entered into the Mission Creek Groundwater Replenishment Agreement for the cooperative management of groundwater replenishment.
 The Mission Creek Subbasin Management Committee was formed as a result of the 2004 Settlement Agreement which also resulted in the agreement to jointly prepare a Water Management Plan for the Mission Creek and Garnet Hill Subbasins.
 In 2013, the 2013 Mission Creek/Garnet Hill Water Management Plan (2013 MC/GH WMP) was prepared to address the more specific needs of the Mission Creek Subbasin and Garnet Hill Subarea (Subarea of the Indio Subbasin).
 The basic goal of the 2013 MC/GH WMP is “to describe existing water management programs, evaluate potential alternative management strategies and recommend additional programs with the goal of ensuring that water resources are sustained and protected in the future.”

-With the passage of SGMA, the water agencies collaboratively submitted the 2013 MC/GH WMP and supporting materials as an “Alternative Plan” to a GSP.
+With the passage of SGMA, the water agencies collaboratively submitted the 2013 MC/GH WMP and supporting materials as an “Alternative Plan” to a GSP for the Mission Creek Subbasin.
 In July 2019, that Alternative Plan was approved by DWR, along with some recommendations for new information and requirement that an Alternative Plan Update be prepared by January 1, 2022 (see Alternative Plan Update page), and every five years thereafter.

 The three water agencies located within the Mission Creek Subbasin have formed the Management Committee.
 CVWD and DWA are each exclusive GSAs that oversee and manage portions of the Mission Creek Subbasin that overlay each of their respective service areas.
-These agencies coordinate with MSWD, a managing partner, to develop the Mission Creek Subbasin Alternative Plan Update, which must be submitted to DWR by January 1, 2022.
+These agencies coordinate with MSWD, a managing partner, to develop the Mission Creek Subbasin Alternative Plan Update.